DCRT-LUMC/GTGT/README.md

 The documentation is available on [http://gtgt.readthedocs.io/](http://gtgt.readthedocs.io/).

 ## Caching
-To speed up the tool, you can use caching by either specifying a folder using `--cachedir`, or by setting the `GTGT_CACHE` environment variable.
-This currently does not work with `gtgt api_server`.
+To speed up the tool, you can enable caching by setting the `GTGT_CACHE` environment variable.

 ## Human
-gtgt --cachedir cache transcript ENST00000241453.12 | jq .
+gtgt transcript ENST00000241453.12 | jq .

 ## Variant Information